MoyosoreOmoniyi/WebSocket-Application/README.md

 # WebSockets
-A simple web socket application
+A simple application that can send STOMP messages using web sockets